 The North Face Jester is available in several bright colors.
-Check it out on Amazon!

-3. Cabin Max Metz Backpack
+3. Cabin Max Metz Review

 While it’s not the best carry on bag for actual carrying around, at least not for too long time.
 But it has a few serious advantages, nevertheless.
 It’s big.
 With it you can organize your belongings very, very well.
 And now it’s also water resistant.

 Have you ever heard anything about panel-loading backpack?
 Well, in short these are the backpacks that you can open the same way like a suitcase.
 Choosing this kind of backpack you will have a little bit of both – accessibility of a suitcase and mobility of traveling with a backpack.